uwx/ace/README.md

 Vertical compression, perfected.

 ### Overview
 Project specs often call for an uncompromising use of characters that do not encroach vertically into surrounding spaces.
-The ace library facilitates this need with a lightweight base 13 encoder that can vertically compress ASCII strings and unsigned integers.
+The ace library facilitates this need with a lightweight base 13 encoder that can vertically compress ASCII strings of any size and unsigned integers up to 15 digits in length.

 ### Demo (example.js)